 Step 4: Add and update any information (coursework/grades for prerequisites, volunteer experience, etc.)

 Step 5: You will need to fill out the "Program Materials" section again.
-This includes attaching any documents that are required.
-Note: You do not need a new Release & Waiver or Conduct Clearance, but you will need to re-upload it to the new app.
+This includes attaching any documents you submitted with your previous application.

 Do I have to resubmit all of the documents again?

-The documents that will need to be updated are transcripts if you had work in progress when you previously applied.
-You will also need to fill out a new conduct clearance form from universities other than CBU if you were enrolled after submitting the prior application.
+You will need to submit updated transcripts if you had work in progress when you previously applied.
 For the additional documents that have not changed, you can just re-upload the documents to your new application.

 How many students do you accept per year for the BSN program?